GEOLYTIX/mapp/foss4g_workshop/readme.md

-The suggested order of excercises in the folder is:
+The suggested order for the excercises in this folder is:

 - belem
 - styling